CureVac IPO: Coronavirus Vaccine Firm Going Public?

 “We are very confident that we will be able to develop a potent vaccine candidate within a few months.
 We can rely on the data of a Phase 1 rabies study in which we were able to immunize all participants with a very low dose,” said Menichella, according to the press release.
 “On this basis, we are working intensively to achieve a very low dose for the [COVID-19] vaccine as well.
 In addition, CureVac has a GMP-certified production facility which enables us to produce up to 10 million vaccine doses in one production run.”

 A production run usually lasts several weeks.
 It’s possible a person might need more than one dose.
 But a single campaign would still be able to serve millions of people.

 Currently, CureVac is selecting vaccine candidates based on quality criteria and biological activity.
 It will pick the top two to go to human clinical trials.
 CureVac is partnering with the German Paul Ehrlich Institute for accelerated development of a vaccine.
 It’s also talking to other European health authorities.
 The company started clinical trials with healthy adults in June 2020.

 After the company announced its potential vaccine, investors were looking for CureVac stock.
 Now a CureVac IPO will finally hit the market after attracting a lot of global attention.

 Trump vs. European Union Coronavirus Vaccine Scandal

-On Sunday, March 15, a German newspaper called Die Welt am Sonntag published a story about the Trump administration.
+On Sunday, March 15, a German newspaper called Welt am Sonntag published a story about the Trump administration.
 It claimed Trump offered a large sum of money for the vaccine when Menichella visited the White House on March 2.
-The article also stated Trump wanted the U.S. to have exclusive rights.
+The article also stated that Trump wanted the U.S. to have exclusive rights.

 The next day, the European Commission (EC) offered up to $80 million to support CureVac.
 The money would help increase development and production of a coronavirus vaccine in Europe.